2017 1

 Backyard/garden of Leoville Lascases, a nice view down to Gironde river.
 April 2017.

 Leoville Poyferre - this property continues to make wines of great quality!
-2016s here are maybe better than 2015s.
+2016s here are better than 2015s.

 2016 Moulin Riche was quite similar to Le Crock in style.
 91p.

-2016 Leoville Poyferre was very complex, big succulent, with silky structure, velvety fruit and tannin, refined and with a long aftertaste.
+2016 Leoville Poyferre was very complex, big succulent, with silky structure, velvety fruit, and tannin, refined and with a long aftertaste.
 Great effort, indeed.
 95+p.

-2015 Leoville Poyferre had more flesh and was a bit more flamboyant than 2016.
+2015 Leoville Poyferre had more flesh and was a bit flashy than 2016.
 2016 was, however, silkier.
 Excellent.
 95p.

-2014 Leoville Poyferre displayed fine acidity and was splendidly composed, complex, deep and long.
+2014 Leoville Poyferre displayed fine acidity and was splendidly composed, complex, deep, and long.
 Very stylish.
 93+p.

 Beychevelle - new cellar, I'd say, controversial one for some people.
-If you come from Bordeaux, you will see the chateau, if you come the opposite way, this cellar masks the view of the chateau.
+If you come from Bordeaux, you will see the chateau, but if you come from the opposite way, this cellar masks the view of the chateau.
 Geraldine Marquay Santier (Beychevelle's PR manager) explained to me that all staff employed at Beychevelle was asked to come with inputs about building this cellar before the work started.
 So the result can't be a surprise.
-It's impressive inside, and the view from the top of the cellar towards Ducru Beaucaillou and St.Julien is great.
+It's impressive inside, and the view from the top of the basement towards Ducru Beaucaillou and St.Julien is great.

 2017 9

-New cellar at Beychevelle - April 2017
+The new cellar at Beychevelle - April 2017

 RATINGS